modern commerce resources

 Figure 1: Omnichannel Retail Shopping Experience

 Master Data Management – MDM plays an important part in the success of an omnichannel retail solutions eCommerce strategy.
-Retailers must bring unrelenting attention to MDM.
+Retailers must bring unrelenting attention to master data management software.
 With the right MDM, retailers can seamlessly service customers across channels, while creating offers and promotions specific to a channel.
 For example, a customer who orders a shirt using a mobile app can easily return it, if required, by visiting the nearest store without being told that “Online purchases can only be returned using the app.”
 Or a customer trying to buy a smartphone at a store will not see a lower promotional price for the same model at the store’s eCommerce website.

 Poor data management leads to confusion between channels and affects the retailer’s reputation.
 Often, inconsistent data and conflicting content across channels can make customers resentful.
 They may even suspect they are being cheated.
 On the business side, poor data management can result in low ROI on marketing investments.
 It can affect the ability to cross-sell and up-sell; lead to customer churn and result in regulatory penalties.
 These risks can be circumvented by putting appropriate MDM in place.